 Operation Breakthrough also strives to support and empower the children's families through advocacy, referral services and emergency aid.

-Scholarship in Brian`s name for deserving young men.
+A scholarship in Brian's name is being funded for deserving young men.
 Brian became "A Man for Others" with his Jesuit education.
 The Rockhurst experience meant the world to him as he developed life long friendships with both students and teachers.
 Giving another young man this opportunity would have meant the world to Brian.

 Educational assistance for children of the school.
 Mary Ellen, Brian's mother, retired after 30 years of teaching there.
 It is her deep devotion to students that made Brian proud of her accomplishments.